crypticCaroline/puppyplaymates/README.md

  ![Preset Image](docs/images/upload-preset.png)

-When a user uploads I used the following code to create the correct path and upload to cloudinary.
-I have chosen to transform all the files to a low quality image to reduce the rendering time.
+When a user uploads, I used the following code to create the correct path and upload to cloudinary.
+I have chosen to transform all the files to a low-quality image to reduce the rendering time.

         filename = secure_filename(item.filename)
         filename, file_extension = os.path.splitext(filename)